build-on-aws/content/concepts/build-GenAI-app-Bedrock-privateLink/index.md

 ### 6. **Test Your GenAI Application With PrivateLink Connection to Amazon Bedrock**

-After all the above steps, it is time to test your GenAI application by invoking lambda functions.
+After all the above steps, it is time to test your GenAI application by invoking Lambda functions.

 Test can be executed form your client, or from Lambda console: